cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/overview.md

 ### Observation

-The observation class contains the observation data for an actor (`ObservationData`).
-The type is generic (`bytes`) to accomodate the different observation classes defined for each actor (after serialization), and the snapshot and delta observations (which are defined in the `cogment.yaml` file).
+The observation class contains the observation data for an actor.
+The type is generic (`bytes`) to accomodate the different observation classes defined for each actor (after serialization).

-The `snapshot` boolean, if set to True, indicates that the observation is a snapshot (i.e. full), and if False, indicates that the data is a delta encoding of the observation (i.e. changes only).

 ### ObservationSet

 The observationSet class is used by the environment to send multiple observations (i.e. one per actors) to the orchestrator.
 The list of observations matches one-for-one with the list of actors.

-### Actor IDs

-Each actor within a trial is assigned an actor ID.
-Actor IDs are assigned deterministically from their order of instantiation within the `cogment.yaml` file, starting from 0.